justinjest/python-essentials/lessons/01IntroToPython.md

 #### Skipping Iterations

-The `continue` statement allows you to skip the rest of the code in the current iteration and move to the next one.
+The `continue` statement allows you to skip the rest of the code in the current iteration and move to the next iteration.

 ```python
 for num in range(5):